 From hole-in-the-wall restaurants in the United States to the United Arab Emirates to Afghanistan and even Indonesia, one thing I've had a lot of, is hummus.
 It's a middle eastern staple.
-Whether you're being served beef tava or kuzu tandır, maraq shuit or kubba, odds are you're getting pita bread and hummus beforehand.
+Whether you're being served beef tava or kuzu tandır, maraq shuit or kubba, odds are you're going to get pita bread and hummus beforehand.

 The history of hummus is a war of its own among the hundreds that can be found in the Middle East.
 The Lebanese claim hummus as their invention, Jewish people— especially in Israel— claim that hummus is their invention, "Palestinians" claim hummus as their invention, and the Turks claim hummus as their invention.
 Unfortunately for these cultures (and many others who claim hummus as their own), however, the exact origin of the dish is a mystery.
 The earliest known mentions are in published Egyptian cookbooks that have been dated back to the 13th century C.E.
 But this was a bloody period in Egyptian history when the forces of Saladin and the crusaders battled one another in the region, and surrounding peoples flooded into the land of the pharaohs to aid one side or the other, before eventually the Mamluks (a group of slave soldiers) overthrew the Ayyubids (rulers established by Saladin) and held occupation over Egypt until 1382.
 So again, due to the fact that multiple cultures were in Egypt fighting each other and being enslaved in the 13th century, the culture where hummus came from is a mystery.